How to Sue a Home Warranty Company: Small Claims Court Guide

 What is a demand letter and do I have to send one before suing?

 A demand letter is a formal written notice to the home warranty company stating your claim, the evidence supporting it, the amount you're seeking, and a deadline to respond before you file legal action.
-Some states legally require a demand letter as a prerequisite to filing suit — particularly under consumer protection statutes like Texas's DTPA, which mandates a 60-day waiting period.
+Some states legally require a demand letter as a prerequisite to filing suit, particularly Massachusetts (30 days under Chapter 93A) and Texas (60 days under the DTPA).
 Even where not required, sending one often prompts settlement and demonstrates good faith to the court.

 Should I join a class action or file individually against a home warranty company?